emre570/simple-rag-app/README.md

 ## Features

-- **Ask Questions About PDFs:** Simply place a PDF file in the `data` folder and start asking questions about its content.
+- **Ask Questions About PDFs:** Simply place a PDF file in the `data` folder or upload from Web UI and start asking questions about its content.
-- **Advanced NLP Models:** Utilizes Ollama and Llama 3-8B for generating responses.
+- **LLM Models:** Utilizes Ollama and Llama 3-8B for generating responses.
-- **Efficient Document Retrieval:** Uses LangChain and FAISS for efficient document retrieval and processing.
+- **Efficient Document Retrieval:** Uses LangChain and FAISS for efficient document retrieval and processing (PDF Only).
 - **Duplicate Handling:** The app checks the vector database for duplicates and avoids adding them if they already exist.

 ## Getting Started